-The graph plots regression coefficients and 90% confidence intervals obtained from 2×16 regressions that relate the 1991-2007 trade exposure of a worker's industry in the year indicated on the x-axis to the 1991-2007 trade exposure of the worker's initial 1991 industry.
+Persistence of trade exposure since 1991.
+The figure plots regression coefficients and 90% confidence intervals obtained from 2×16 regressions that relate the 1991-2007 trade exposure of a worker's industry in the year indicated on the x-axis to the 1991-2007 trade exposure of the worker's initial 1991 industry.
 The counterfactual data series sets trade exposure to 0 for all firms except the worker's initial employer.
-It refers to a hypothetical scenario in which no worker joins a trade-exposed firm after separating from their initial firm, and so all persistence in trade exposure is due to workers who have not separated from their initial firm.
+It refers to a hypothetical scenario in which no worker joins a trade-exposed firm after separating from their initial firm; as such, the persistence in trade exposure results from workers who have not separated from their initial firm.